ColinPlatt/vrniWrlds/README.md

     - Language: attributed during the initiatization phase
     - Development: attributed during the initiatization phase, and evolves overtime through smart contract interaction and gameplay
     - Industry: evolves overtime through smart contract interaction and gameplay
-    - Tax Rate: set by the vrni NFT owner through smart contract interaction
+    - Tax Rate: set by the vrni NFT owner through smart contract interaction, and can be delegated
-    - Government: set by the vrni NFT owner through smart contract interaction, and can be used to create "delegatation" for certain aspects that affect other gameplay metadata (e.g. tax rates)
+    - Government: set by the vrni NFT owner through smart contract interaction, and can be used to create "delegation" for certain aspects that affect other gameplay metadata (e.g. tax rates)

 ## DLNY Token Usages ##